Download a FREE E-Book with 20 Easy Weeknight Dinners

 Any kind of broth will help soothe a sore throat the same way a warm cup of tea does.
 I like to sip on bone broth with lemon and extra salt because it is more hydrating than tea.

-Above view of ingredients for homemade chicken noodle soup
+Above view of ingredients for chicken noodle soup for a cold

 Ingredients